openGUTS logo

 Important warnings/errors

-Summary of errors (details on the downloads page).
+Summary of errors in older versions (details on the downloads page).

 Error in v1.0.
 The IT calculations used a shortcut that did not work in all cases.
 This led to errors for time varying exposure, where the exposure scenario includes episodes of linear decrease over time (for constant exposure and block pulses, it will be fine).
 Repaired in the update of the standalone and Matlab version, to v.
 1.1.